dotnet/runtime/docs/coding-guidelines/adding-api-guidelines.md

 **Update tests**
   - Add new `TargetFramework` to the ```TargetFrameworks```.
   - Add new test code following [conventions](project-guidelines.md#code-file-naming-conventions) for new files to that are specific to the new target framework.
-  - To run just the new test configuration run `dotnet msbuild <Library>.csproj /t:RebuildAndTest /p:BuildTargetFramework=<BuildTargetFramework>`
+  - To run just the new test targetFramework run `dotnet msbuild <Library>.csproj /t:RebuildAndTest /p:BuildTargetFramework=<TargetFramework>`

 ## Documentation